maddadder/adventurebot/README.md

 1. For multiple projects loaded at the same time: In VS Code: Open `main.code-workspace` then click Open Workspace.
 If you use this then set in local.settings.json `AzureWebJobsStorage` to `DefaultEndpointsProtocol=https;AccountName=redacted;AccountKey=redacted;EndpointSuffix=core.windows.net`.
 For more info see: https://github.com/microsoft/vscode-azurefunctions/issues/1121

 2. Otherwise open `Read` or `ReadWrite` as separate projects.
 If you use separate projects then you can use `Azurite`.
-If you use Azurite then set in local.settings.json `AzureWebJobsStorage` to `UseDevelopmentStorage=true`
+If you use Azurite then set in local.settings.json `AzureWebJobsStorage` to `UseDevelopmentStorage=true`.
+You can then start Azurite with `Azurite: Start`, however, with AzureWebJobsStorage configured with the DefaultEndpointsProtocol then you don't need Azurite at all.

-### Azure Slot1 Configuration

-1. Delete slot1, and recreate it.

-1. Put in slot1 with slotSetting:true, AzureFunctionsJobHost__extensions__durableTask__hubName:slot1

-1. Assign a system identity, and copy the identity.
-In your key vault, create an access policy with Secret permissions: List and Get, paste in the identity on the next screen.

-1. Create a new storage account.
-Use this storage account for your deployment.
-Copy/Paste in the Access Key's Connection String in slot1.
-This will automatically create the file shares on your new storage account.

-1. Copy/Paste in the Publish Profile into Github Actions.
-To configure secrets.ADVENTUREBOT_SLOT1 and PLAYADVENTUREBOT_SLOT1: Navigate to Github repo, Settings, Secrets and Variables, Actions, New Repository Secret.
-Type in ADVENTUREBOT_SLOT1 and paste in the publish settings found in Azure Function/Deployment Slot/Get Publish Profile

-1. Make sure your function in slot1 is running and then check in your code (which should put your code into slot1)

-1. keep track of WEBSITE_CONTENTSHARE before you swap.
-WEBSITE_CONTENTSHARE should be unique per slot.
-Make sure that if the swap fails that these settings get reverted.
-I've seen the swap fail have way through and the WEBSITE_CONTENTSHARE setting swapped, but not the website because it failed have way through.

-1. Test while the app is in slot1, then swap to production.
-The WEBSITE_CONTENTSHARE should change when you perform the swap.

-1. Delete your old storage account
+3. When you build the project it should prompt you to build `Read` or `ReadWrite`.
+Choose whichever workspace you are in.

 ### Debugging Blazor App:

 1. If you are using local storage: Azurite: Start

-1. navigate to src/AdventureBotUI/Client and run dotnet watch
+1. navigate to src/AdventureBotUI/Client and run `dotnet watch` to start the client.

+### Using a Discord bot:

+1. There is a discord bot over [here](https://github.com/maddadder/microk8s-discord-bot/) that can run the client side operations to advance the quest, and allows all the interaction to stay within Discord without having to navigate outside of Discord.